Young Subjects: Children, State-Building, and Social Reform in the 18th-Century French World – In-Press with

-“Coercing Children” joins the nascent but growing field of childhood studies that considers children as exceptional actors in the historical process, focusing on youth experience.
+“Young Subjects” joins the nascent but growing field of childhood studies that considers children as exceptional actors in the historical process, focusing on youth experience.
 My manuscript both provides an important interpretation about the role of children in eighteenth-century social reform and state-building and also contributes a methodological framework for examining children as historical actors.
-“Coercing Children” benefits from the voices of “ordinary” children – those whose families were from the working poor who constituted the majority of early modern France’s population.
+“Young subjects” benefits from the voices of “ordinary” children – those whose families were from the working poor who constituted the majority of early modern France’s population.
 With these narratives, my manuscript provides unprecedented access to youth experience in eighteenth-century France.
 A number of these children’s documents detail their experiences in the colonies and nascent eastern empire, demonstrating the broader global experiences of childhood.
 Although these kinds of sources are common in the late 19th and 20th centuries, few early modern historians have incorporated non-elite children’s ego-documents into their studies.
 Additionally, my manuscript draws on a number of prescriptive sources, such as school regulations, schoolmasters’ reports, and bureaucratic documents, that I have read against the grain to uncover children’s experiences.

 Much like how Joan Scott and Louise Tilly both famously considered the role of gender and family as categories for historical analysis, “Coercing Children” examines why childhood is a useful analytical lens.
 I focus on how our understanding of power relationships can be greatly enriched by studying children.
 Although we often think of the state, church, and family as dominant powers that coerce, or impose power on subjects, including children, when children and their experiences are more carefully considered, a clear dyad between compliance and defiance is presented.
 Children can be coerced, but they are equally capable of coercing fellow children and adults alike.
 Methodologically, much of gender history’s consideration of power relationships enhance our understanding of how children might have complied with authority or defied against various civil, religious, and familial authorities.
 Far from Philippe Ariès’s notorious image of children as passive receptacles of knowledge, early modern youths were actors in the historical process.